Retail Experience Design of the Future

 So let me give you my definition: “omni-channel retail experience of the future is a seamless experience that smoothly crosses the digital and physical space.”
 So, what does that mean?

 Well, it means that, as a customer, I am identified and served appropriately.
-So what does that mean?
+And what does that mean?

 I know.
 This sounds like a lot.
 But it can be simple.
 This is the same thing as building a factory or designing a building back in the day.
 Now, the only difference is we use data and code instead of brick and mortar.
 I realize this is going to take some time.
 But I also know there are simple things that we can do in the coming holiday season.
 The time for retail of the future is now.
 Just do it.